mrkamel/xque/README.md

 **A reliable, redis-based job queue**

-XQue is a reliable, redis-based job queue with automatic retries, backoff and job ttl's.
+XQue is a reliable, redis-based job queue with automatic retries, job priorities, backoff and job ttl's.

 ## Installation